auth0/express-openid-connect/EXAMPLES.md

 app.use('/admin/posts', (req, res) => res.render('admin-posts'));
 ```

-## 3. Route Customization
+## 3. Route customization

-If you need to customize the routes, you can opt-out from the default routes and write your own route handler:
+If you need to customize the provided routes, you can opt-out from the default routes and write your own route handler:

 ```js
 app.use(auth({ routes: false }));